 Use a VPN for Anonymous Browsing

-If you want to be guaranteed that websites won’t be able to see your IP address, you should opt for a VPN to completely shield your internet connection from third parties.
+If you want a guarantee that websites won’t be able to see your IP address, you should use a VPN to completely shield your connection from third parties.
 A VPN doesn’t just ensure your anonymity but also keeps your data safe.
-All your internet traffic will be encrypted, making it more difficult for cybercriminals to obtain your data.
+A VPN encrypts all your internet traffic, making it more difficult for cybercriminals to obtain your data.
 This also means your browser won’t be able to determine your location based on your IP address as easily.

 One of the best VPN services we have tested is ExpressVPN.
 This is a very safe and trustworthy provider, which also offers simple and user-friendly software.
 ExpressVPN lets you shield your IP address from spies in just one click.
 It’s that simple.

 - Perfect for anonymous browsing, downloading, and streaming (i.e. Netflix)

 There is another way for websites to guess the country in which you are located: they might check your language preferences.
 When you install a browser on your device and adjust the settings, you choose the language you want to use.
 As such, websites can guess that users in Spain will opt for Spanish, while users in Sweden will opt for Swedish, etc. Browsers can usually read from your operating system which language you’re using, making it fairly easy to determine your most likely country of residence.